justingreerbbi/wordpress-repo-slurper/README.md

 Common Issues
 -------------

-* Since the Slurper is not a true SVN client, you may be missing some plugins if you take too long to do the initial download.
-It is possible that we can track revisions for the initial download but currently just do the initial download is a reasonable time.
+* Since the Slurper is not a true SVN client, you may be missing some plugins/themes if you take too long to do the initial download.

 Requirements
 ------------